A 61-year old woman was left with significant scarring that could have been avoided if her skin cancer had not been missed. She was awarded:

 More common on areas of the skin that are often exposed to the sun, like the face, lentigo maligna grows outwards in the surface layer of the skin, going deeper into the skin’s layers as it becomes cancerous.

-Other types of melanoma do occur but these are rare and include acral lantiginous melanoma and amelanotic melanoma.
+Other types of melanoma do occur, but these are rare and include acral lantiginous melanoma and amelanotic melanoma.

-Skin cancer can come in different forms and are split into 3 main skin cancer types, including melanoma.
+Skin cancer can come in different forms and is generall split into 3 main skin cancer types, including melanoma.
 The other 2 forms of skin cancer are basal cell carcinoma and squamous cell carcinoma, both of which are referred to as non-melanoma skin cancer.
 There are other skin cancer types but these are rare and combined account of less than 3% of skin cancer cases in the UK.

 Around three quarters of all skin cancer diagnoses are basal cell carcinoma.
 It’s a very treatable type of skin cancer because it grows slowly and doesn’t usually spread to other parts of the body.

 How quickly a patient is diagnosed and begins treatment plays a significant role in the statistics.
-For instance, almost everyone will survive their cancer for 5 years or more if it’s diagnosed at stage 1.
+For instance, almost everyone will survive their cancer for 5 years or more, if it’s diagnosed at stage 1.
 But the figures fall as the cancer develops and spreads.
 If diagnosed at stage 3 around half of men and women will survive their disease for 5 years of more.

 Non-melanoma skin cancer is very treatable and as it does not typically spread quickly, many diagnosed will be completely cured.
-Through treatment, including surgery, those with non-melanoma are often expected to make a full recovery.
+Through treatment, including surgery, those with non-melanoma skin cancers are often expected to make a full recovery.